x1ao4/edition-manager-for-plex/README.md

     python edition-manager.py --all

+Add Edition information to new movies

+    python edition-manager.py --new

-Easy removal of all Edition information
+Remove all Edition information

     python edition-manager.py --reset

+Easy backup of current Edition information

+    python edition-manager.py --backup

+Easy restore of Edition information that was backed up

+    python edition-manager.py --restore

 Experiment with different combinations freely